The Man Who Let Deadly Snakes Bite Him 200 Times

 The science behind his immunity

-When you expose your body to a small amount of a toxin, your immune system goes, “Oh no you don’t” and starts producing antibodies to neutralize it.
-Do that over and over?
-Your immune system gets better and faster at responding.
+When you expose your body to a small amount of a toxin, your immune system goes, “oh no you don’t you little biotch” and starts producing antibodies to neutralize it.
+Do that over and over again and your immune system gets better and faster at responding.
+It’s sort of like, yeah I know what this shit is.

 That’s what Tim’s been doing.
-Every bite, every injection?
-Training his immune system like it’s prepping for the snakebite Olympics.
+Every bite and every injection has been with the intention of training his immune system like it’s prepping for the snakebite Olympics.

-Honestly, it reminds me of that story I covered about the guy who lived 105 days with an artificial titanium heart.
-People turning themselves into science experiments…deep respect.
+It reminds me of that story I covered about the guy who lived 105 days with an artificial titanium heart.
+People turning themselves into science experiments, deep respect, but not for me.

 But is it safe?
 Spoiler: not really.

 Tim’s had more than a few close calls.
-He’s experienced paralysis.
-Breathing issues.
-Massive swelling.
-Some bites almost killed him.
+He’s experienced paralysis, breathing issues, massive swelling, with some bites almost killing him.

-But somehow, he’s still here.
-Still standing.
-Still letting snakes bite him for science.
+But somehow, he’s still here, still standing, and still letting snakes bite him for science.

 Why antivenom is still a global problem